PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 The worshiper under the old covenant did not have the Holy Spirit or the body and blood of Christ as we do; nor was he born again; nor was the sinful nature removed from his personality.
 But the love and blessing of God was upon him if he acted righteously, loved mercy, and walked humbly with his God.
 He was forgiven his sins by the atonement made with the slain bulls, goats, and birds.

-The priest “whom he shall anoint” refers to the High Priest.
+The priest “who is anointed” refers to the High Priest.

 The atonement was made for the holy sanctuary, for the Tabernacle of the Congregation, for the Altar, for the priests, and for all the people of the congregation.
 Christ has made an atonement for the spirit, soul, and body of the believer, for the Church, which is the Body of Christ, and for the entire Kingdom of God.